 Why do developers use Vue.js?

-Software development prefer using Vue for its simplicity and efficiency.
+Software developers prefer using Vue for its simplicity and efficiency.
 It’s indeed simpler and more elegant than most JS frameworks out there.
 When you code on Vue.js, the flow feels natural.
 All operations make sense – at least up to a certain point.

-- A comfortable design: it’s clear that Vue.js design is well-thought-out because it’s logical and straightforward.
+- A comfortable design: It’s clear that Vue.js design is well-thought-out because it’s logical and straightforward.

 - A single syntax: Vue.js uses the same logic to write the entire UI functionality.
 You don’t need to adapt to different syntaxes and go through multiple tutorials to write a new feature.
-If a developer sends you a Vue.js file, you will understand it with no explanation – which is not the case for React, but we’ll talk about it more.
+If a developer sends you a Vue.js file, you will understand it with no explanation – which is not the case for React, but we’ll discuss it more.

 - Efficient official plugins: Vue.js offers a collection of official libraries for processes like routing and many others.

 Vue.js is often used by small teams for medium-size projects.
-Vue vs React vs Angular stands out with its simplicity and makes the framework the top choice for minimum viable products.
-However, despite all its positives, it’s not necessarily the best among the React js alternatives – and we’ll see why that’s the case in comparison with React.
+Vue vs. React vs. Angular stands out with its simplicity and makes the framework the top choice for minimum viable products.
+However, despite all its positives, it’s not necessarily the best among the React.js alternatives – and we’ll see why that’s the case in comparison with React.

 Why do developers use React?

-- React supports mobile development: if you know React, you will easily learn React Native – a JS-based framework for hybrid mobile development.
+- React supports mobile development: If you know React, you will easily learn React Native – a JS-based framework for hybrid mobile development.
 You can follow the same patterns and use an identical syntax.
 React Native has lots of advantages on its own (increasing development speed, improving functionality quality, etc.), and knowing React makes working with Native a lot easier.

-- Fast React Developer Tools: when you install the framework, you also get access to custom Chrome and Firefox extensions, known as React Developer Tools.
+- Fast React Developer Tools: When you install the framework, you also get access to custom Chrome and Firefox extensions, known as React Developer Tools.
 These are instruments for software design and development, used to organize code, build competent hierarchies, inspect connections between features, etc.

 Comparing the two: Vue vs React analysis